There are -- dare we say -- a variety of definitions for the word "variety," and yet they all seem fitting for Gary Reiman and his store.

 Some of his charming scores are found at sales in Benicia and Berkeley, which he "loves," and nice consignment stores.

-An instructor for 35 years, Reiman draws from his knowledge
+An instructor for 35 years, Reiman draws from his knowledge of marketing, advertising and business savvy for his store.

 "I really don't follow the rules I teach, though," he admitted.